mteam/lovejs/README.md

+**Note: this is an outdated version and it is no longer being developed.** But it is usable.
+The new version will be released soon.

 # LÖVE.js

 LÖVE.js is a port of [LÖVE](http://love2d.org/), an amazing game engine written in Lua.
 The API is identical, since JavaScript and Lua are very similar.
 The canvas is used for rendering.